Representing While Underrepresented: Excelling as the Only One

 Are you living your life purpose?
 When most people answer that question, they acknowledge they are not living their purpose.
 But, they have an invalid excuse, they don’t want to take a pay cut.
 What if I told you that purpose and pay cut don’t belong in the same sentence?
 In this talk you will realize your life your purpose and learn to focus on what you will gain, not what you will lose by living your purpose.
 By the end, you will agree that purpose and pay cut don’t belong in the same sentence.

 A compelling reason why organizations can’t figure out how to achieve long-term diversity, equity and inclusion is because humans don’t naturally migrate towards building real relationships with people different from ourselves.
 Neuroscience explains why.
 Psychology explains why.
 So, how can you better connect and create a more welcoming environment for people different from you in your workplace?
 In this talk/workshop, you will learn natural techniques to help you organically connect with others that are different from you.
-You will also learn about structural changes and science-based strategies that you can apply to build the amazing culture that you have always wanted.
+You will also learn about structural changes and science-based strategies that you can apply to build the equitable culture that you have always wanted.

 Do you find yourself coaching people who are different from you?
-Perhaps they are of a different age, race, gender or sexual orientation.
+Perhaps they are of a different age, race, gender, or sexual orientation.
 As coaches, we pride ourselves on asking questions and listening so being different shouldn’t matter, right?
 Well, not exactly.
 We are still human.
 This interactive session will focus on the human side of coaching.
 You will specifically learn how our implicit bias and blindspots may interfere with us building the most trustful coaching relationships possible with clients that are different from us.

 In addition to what was mentioned above, participants will learn: